strongself/RamblerSpotlight/README.md

 - Provides all the infrastructure for using dynamic objects in Spotlight
 - Keeps Spotlight data up to date
-- Saves data that need index later
+- Saves data that needs index later
 - Battle-tested into several *Rambler&Co* projects.

 ## Installation